leitaosha/get-researchergate/ReadMe.md

 **If you like this project, please give it a ⭐Star.**

-This is a python script that gets all the article meta information (include doi, title, publication etc.) of the author from [researchgate](https://www.researchgate.net/).
+This is a python script that gets all the article meta information (include doi, title, publication etc.) of the author from [researchgate](https://www.researchgate.net/) for learning and communication.

 # How to use?